hxlnt/IoT4ETA/README.md

 # IoT4ETA
 ````
-IoT4ETA ("Internet of Things 4 Estimated Time of Arrival") is a tiny, internet-connected lantern that alerts you about current traffic on your commute.
+IoT4ETA ("Internet of Things 4 Estimated Time of Arrival")

+Make a tiny, internet-connected lantern that alerts you about current traffic on your commute.

 Suitable for beginners!
 Easy!
 Adaptable!
 Fun!
 Non-toxic!
 ````